No, not of itself.

 To monumentally oversimplify a more than 50 page judgement; a large number of the allegations concerned a dispute over whether treatment had been provided and the fact that there was no record of the treatment and/or advice.
 Dr K’s defence was mostly that he had provided the treatment and advice but due to the pressures of working as a single-handed GP the pressure meant his records lapsed.
 There were a good few instances of not recording safety netting advice and time and again on his evidence Dr K stated that it was his usual practice to provide safety netting advice and findings were made by the Tribunal accordingly.
 It was not the case there were no records and neither was it the case there had not been thorough examinations.
 For example, Dr K had completed a ‘frailty index score’ but not recorded further advice, or there was not a record of a question about iron deficiency when facts indicated it was required.
 There was also a self-prescribing breach over the period of just over a year but this was not dishonest and there was no deception.

 We are most certainly not advising that it would be acceptable henceforth to simply abandon all record keeping, that is not the conclusion to draw from this case.
 Quite the reverse.
 No two cases are the same and we can provide advice if you face allegations regarding your record keeping.
-Domain 1 of GMP includes provision at sections 19 to 21 spelling out the requirement for clear accurate and legible clinical records which contain findings, decisions, patient advice, any prescribed drugs or treatment and you should identify yourself.
+Domain 3 of GMP includes provision at sections 69 to 70 (this is under GMP issued 2024, GMP at the time was Domain 1 sections 19-21) spelling out the requirement for clear accurate and legible clinical records which contain findings, decisions, patient advice, any prescribed drugs or treatment and you should identify yourself.